-There is the nightlife revelry along Water and Brady Streets and the quiet serenity of the 15,000-acre Milwaukee County park system.
+There is the nightlife revelry along Water, Brady and Old World Third streets and the quiet serenity of the 15,000-acre Milwaukee County park system.
 There’s the majestic fury of Lake Michigan on a blustery November day and the quiet gurgling of the Kinnickinnic River.
 There are the stately lakefront mansions along the county’s North Shore and the South Side’s modest bungalows.
 It is a county of cities and villages – from the sprawling city of Milwaukee to the quiet village of Greendale, a "Greenbelt" community designed and built around public parks.
 There really is something for everyone in Milwaukee County.
 No matter where you live in this dynamic county, you will never be far from the action.

 Milwaukee is the hub of the metropolitan area.
 The 30th largest city in the nation, it is known for its cleanliness, beauty and diverse population.
 It is a community with a big-city soul and a small-town heart.
 Milwaukee is both accessible and affordable.
 Home prices have appreciated conservatively, avoiding the wild swings that have plagued other housing markets.
 Because of Milwaukee’s "melting pot" heritage, there is a variety of neighborhoods from which to choose, each with its own distinctive flavor.
 These quiet, residential neighborhoods are scattered throughout the city, often distinguished by parks and small commercial districts.

 Downtown Milwaukee is one of the most exciting residential areas in the metropolitan area.
 The city's investment in a new riverwalk along the Milwaukee River, coupled with the growing demand for urban professionals to be "near the action," has spawned a multitude of upscale apartment and condominium projects.
 These new homes are located throughout the downtown area - in the city's central business district; just north of downtown in Brewer's Hill, one of Milwaukee's oldest neighborhoods; in the Park East corridor; and in the trendy Third Ward and Fifth Ward/Walker's Point just south of downtown.
 Of these areas, the Third Ward is the most developed.
 Located in a former warehouse district, its brick buildings have become a magnet for boutique shops, unique eateries, professional offices, condominiums and apartment homes.